colord3v/electra/README.md

 This jailbreak was written by open source contributors.
 See [the contributors list](https://github.com/coolstar/electra/graphs/contributors) to find out who they are!

-* Original patchfinder64 by xerub
+* jailbreakd and electra by ninjaprawn and coolstar
-* Additions of current gadgets and fix for allproc by ninjaprawn
+* cosmetic and futureproofing by colord3v
-* jailbreakd by coolstar
+* kernel hang fixes by colord3v
-* Extensive contributions by stek29 (sandbox patches, lot's of other stuff)
+* substitute changes for x and 8 by colord3v

-Please don't rip off any of the code in the jailbreak, but if you do, please credit @theninjaprawn and @coolstarorg.
+* mobilesubstrate ports to substitute from saurik by colord3v

 ## License